 Brooklyn, NY 11201 United States

 Please join us for the launch of The US Antifascism Reader by Bill V Mullen and Chris Vials.
-Mullen and Vials will read from the book, followed by a conversation with Mark Bray and an audience Q&A.
+Mullen and Vials will read from the book, followed by a conversation and an audience Q&A.

 Books will be available for sale.